-In 2025, the LMIA process continues to shape who gets hired in Canada and how.
+In 2025, the LMIA Process Canada 2025 continues to shape who gets hired in Canada and how.

 The Labour Market Impact Assessment (LMIA) is more than just a formality—it determines whether a Canadian employer can bring in a foreign worker, and whether that worker will be approved for a job-specific permit.